Manual transmission: 1950s to 1980s

-The first car to use a manual transmission with synchromesh was the 1929 Cadillac, however most cars continued to use non-synchronous transmissions until at least the 1950s.
-In 1947, Porsche patented the split ring synchromesh system, which went on the become the most common design for passenger cars.
+The first car to use a manual transmission with synchromesh was the 1929 Cadillac.
+Most North American marques had adopted synchronized manual transmissions, usually for second and high gears, by the mid-1930s.
+In 1947, Porsche patented the split ring synchromesh system.
 The 1952 Porsche 356 was the first car to use a transmission with synchromesh on all forward gears.
 In the early 1950s, most cars only had synchromesh for the shift from third gear to second gear (drivers' manuals in vehicles suggested that if the driver needed to shift from second to first, it was best to come to a complete stop beforehand).

 Up until the late 1970s, most transmissions had three or four forward gear ratios, although five-speed manual transmissions were occasionally used in sports cars such as the 1948 Ferrari 166 Inter and the 1953 Alfa Romeo 1900 Super Sprint.
 Five-speed transmissions became widespread during the 1980s, as did the use of synchromesh on all forward gears.